 Matt Ashley focuses his practice on high-stakes business litigation.
-With experience handling a wide array of highly complex matters for both plaintiffs and defendants, he counsels and represents clients in regard to contract and partnership disputes, insurance, business torts, securities fraud, consumer class actions, intellectual property and trade secrets.
+With experience handling a wide array of highly complex matters for both plaintiffs and defendants, he counsels and represents clients in regard to unfair competition law, intellectual property and trade secrets, contract and partnership disputes, insurance, business torts, securities fraud, and class actions.

 Matt represents clients at all stages of the business life cycle, from pre-IPO private companies to receivers of bankrupt organizations.
 Clients appreciate his deep knowledge and analytical approach to each case as well as his ability to streamline and demystify complex issues.
 Matt works closely with his clients, keeping them informed about strategic developments at every stage of the litigation process.
 He approaches every matter as though it will go to trial, although he has also negotiated highly favorable settlements, often including complex insurance and tax components.

 - Countrywide mortgage-backed securities cases.
 Represented the former CEO and chairman of Countrywide in a series of securities fraud cases over mortgage-backed securities, helping to secure dismissals of the vast majority of the cases at the pleading stage.

 - Confidential arbitration.
 Served as lead trial counsel for a partner in a real estate joint venture who was sued by his partner for breach of fiduciary duty and breach of contract.
 After a full hearing on the merits, all claims of wrongdoing alleged against Matt’s client were rejected by the arbitration panel.